Home > About Morocco > Ramadan & Islamic Holidays

 There are a few groups that are exempt from Ramadan, but are expected to make up the days during a later time.
 These groups include menstruating and postpartum women, pregnant and breast-feeding women, travelers and anyone who feels sick or weak.
 In addition, children before puberty do not have to fast, although many do so to practice for half the day.

-during this holy month.
+.
 At sunset signaled by the sounding of a siren and the lighting of lamps in all city minarets an amazing sense of calm takes over the streets as the fast is broken for the day.
-Morocco

 Traditionally the fast is broken with a bowl of harira and dates.
 At the breaking of the fast, everyone in the cities and villages spend their evenings celebrating with food and entertainment.
 The end of Ramadan is celebrated with Aïd es Seghir (Aïd el Fitr, Eid ul-Fitr or Id-Ul-Fitr) a two-day holiday.